Quantitative easing: Effects on stock market prices

 The effects of quantitative easing on the stock market are always present.
 The stock market reacts to nearly all updates regarding the Federal Reserve's actions.
 It tends to experience an upswing following announcements of expansionary policies and a downturn following announcements of contractionary policies.
 Although there is no certain outcome, available evidence points to a positive correlation between quantitative easing policies and upward trends in the stock market.
-Some of the most significant increases in the U.S. stock market indices have coincided with the implementation of quantitative easing measures.
+Some of the most significant increases in the US stock market indices have coincided with the implementation of quantitative easing measures.
 The most recent example would be the Federal Reserve's policies during the COVID-19 pandemic.
 The urgent need to stimulate the economy required a large influx of new liquidity, which has been achieved by quantitative easing.
 This liquidity was lent by banks to enterprises, stimulating their expansion and inflating sales, which led investors to anticipate growth in company revenues, leading to increased stock purchases.

 Conversely, the post COVID-19 economy, which faced increased inflation due to excessive quantitative easing, has been addressed through quantitative tightening measures.
 During this period, stocks experienced a downward shift.
 Investors thus favor the idea of increasing asset values during initial inflationary periods.
-However, it's more probable that confidence grows due to the anticipation of a healthier economy following expansionary measures and decreases when opposite measures are put in place.
+However, it is more probable that confidence grows due to the anticipation of a healthier economy following expansionary measures and decreases when opposite measures are put in place.